cocos/cocos-docs/en/scripting/modules/index.md

 ### Constants at build time

-The editor module, `'cce.env'`, exposes some **constants** at build time.
+The `'cce.env'` editor module exposes some **constants** at build time.
 These constants represent the execution environment, debug level, or platform identification.
 Unlike other editor modules, `'cce.env'` allows access in a non-editor environment.

 As these constants are declared with `const`, it provides a good opportunity for code optimization.